I planned to talk about things that turned 30, but we have a famous person quiz this month!

-To play it safe, one hangs out with other men, talks about football and drinks beer!
-If you slip up with this protocol in any way, you risk becoming the butt of jokes and ridicule!
+To play it safe, one should hang out with other men, talk about football and drink beer!
+If you slip up with this protocol, you risk becoming the butt of jokes and ridicule!

 Due to the fact that Hank wouldn’t take Bobby to the photo shoot, Luanne took him!
 His picture is all over the insert in the Sunday Paper!
 Hank is so embarrassed, he wakes up early Sunday morning and steals the insert out of every Sunday Newspaper in the neighborhood!

 In the meantime, Bobby has gotten such a good response from the Sunday Paper ad that he is now booked for an Over-Sized Boy’s Fashion Show!!!!
 As Hank is hanging out with his neighbors on the corner, Peggy walks by and says, “Hank we’re going to the photo shoot!”
 Predictably, Hank’s homo-phobic friends start razzing him with, “Photo shoot?
 What’s this about a ‘photo shoot’, Hank?”
 They all start laughing derisively!

 As Hank shows up at the photo-shoot, techno-dance music is playing, lights are flashing, and practically everyone there is gay!
 Including the photographer!
 Hank is mortified, horrified!
 “Peggy, I feel like I’ve died and gone to New York!”

 He says to Bobby, “You can come quietly or I can carry you out baby-tantrum style!”